benc-uk/nanomon/readme.md

 ## Getting Started

-Here are the most common options for quickly getting started running locally, or deploying to the cloud or Kubernetes.
+Here are the most common options for quickly getting started running locally, or deploying to the cloud / Kubernetes.

 ### Quick Start & Run